lmanotas/rhogallery-api/README.markdown

 ##See Errors

-you can see the errors when something happend with :errors method, it should return an comma separated string with all the errors
+you can see the errors when the create_new and update methods returns false, with errors method.
+Example

 	group = RhoGallery::Group.new
 	=> #<RhoGallery::Group:0x1018881c7 @attributes={:name => ""}>